-Letting go of my marriage required me to get real about my story and in letting go of that story, I gained the opportunity to write a new chapter and what has been the most exciting part of this chapter has been discovering a whole new me that I didn’t even know existed.
-See, there is nothing easy about choosing divorce but when you can finally admit that your marriage isn’t working and that you’ve done all you can to change that, it can feel liberating, empowering and refreshing to love yourself enough to let go and choose courage to be the author of your next chapter.
+Letting go of my marriage required me to get real about my story and in letting go of that story, I gained the opportunity to write a new one but, what has been the most exciting part of this chapter has been discovering a whole new me that I didn’t even know existed.
+See, there was nothing easy or fearless about choosing to change course but when I finally accepted that what I was doing wasn’t working and that I had to do something different, it felt liberating, empowering and refreshing to love myself enough to let go and choose courage to be the author of my next chapter.